TekayaNidham/timeline-vlm/README.md

 print(list_models())  # 37 supported VLMs

 # or from CLI
-timeline-vlm list-models
+timeline list-models
 ```

-No GPU required — precomputed embeddings for CLIP and EVA-CLIP are included.
+No GPU required.
+Precomputed embeddings are automatically downloaded and cached on first use.

 ---